9 Best Essential Oils to Defeat Allergies (No Side Effects)

 Lavender Essential Oil for Allergies

 This oil is one of the prime options because of its countless benefits.
 Its ability to calm and reduce inflammation may help soothe your symptoms during allergy season.
-It has also been substantiated that essential oil curb allergic inflammation as well as the enlargement of mucous cells.
+It has also been substantiated that essential oil cure allergic inflammation as well as the enlargement of mucous cells.
 Seasonal allergies mainly include nasal and respiratory allergies that are the cause of that dreaded seasonal attack.
 The associated allergens are hard to avoid as most of them are airborne and pervasive.
 You can use lavender oil to clear the airways in below forms:

 - Diffuse it before bedtime to encourage a more restful sleep